doctrine/orm/UPGRADE.md

 # Upgrade to 2.12

+## Deprecate omitting `$class` argument to `ORMInvalidArgumentException::invalidIdentifierBindingEntity()`

+To make it easier to identify understand the cause for that exception, it is deprecated to omit the class name when calling `ORMInvalidArgumentException::invalidIdentifierBindingEntity()`.

 ## Deprecate `Doctrine\ORM\Tools\Console\Helper\EntityManagerHelper`

 Using a console helper to provide the ORM's console commands with one or